koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/04_simulation_implementation.typ

 ==== Dual-Prompt Architecture

 A central point of the simulation is the use of carefully constructed prompts to guide agent decision-making via large language models.
-The prompt engineering process represents iterative development and testing to ensure theoretical alignment and behavioral consistency.
+The prompt engineering process represents iterative development and testing to ensure theoretical alignment and behavioral consistency, though avoiding biases remains challenging as LLMs are highly sensitive to even minor prompt variations, and unintended biases can emerge easily as demonstrated in some examples of @gabm_examples.

 The simulation employs a two-tier prompting strategy: